music

 There's a word I want to avoid, which is "breakthrough," because it implies that something was closed and has now opened, that Amaarae has gone from obscurity to visibility, and that framing diminishes the years of work that preceded the visibility.
 She has been making music of quality for a long time.
 What Fountain Baby achieved was not the creation of something new but the extension of something already real to an audience large enough to create a tipping point of cultural conversation.

 What I'm interested in now is what comes after that tipping point.
-Artists who succeed commercially are placed under a specific set of pressures — to repeat, to consolidate, to give the new audience more of what brought them there.
+Artists who succeed commercially are placed under a specific set of pressures, to repeat, to consolidate, to give the new audience more of what brought them there.
 The artists who resist those pressures while continuing to grow are the ones worth following through multiple phases.
 My sense, from everything Amaarae has made and said and done, is that she is one of those artists.
-In 2025, the work of the next phase is beginning.
-I'm watching carefully.

 The music demands you let your categories dissolve alongside hers.
-That's the condition of engaging with it honestly — accepting that your existing frameworks aren't adequate, that you'll need to build new ones, that the building is itself part of the listening.
+That's the condition of engaging with it honestly, accepting that your existing frameworks aren't adequate, that you'll need to build new ones, that the building is itself part of the listening.
 Most art asks less than that.
 Amaarae asks everything and the asking is worth meeting.

 View all